Philip Patrick Philip Patrick

 Could the Japanese economy crash out?

-Takaichi, who faces an election on 8 February – where she will hope to boost her slender coalition dependent majority towards outright power – has pledged to boost the economy to the tune of 21 trillion Yen (£100 billion) while at the same time cutting taxes, most significantly eliminating the 8 per cent sales tax on food for two years.
-Borrowing costs surged to their highest levels in decades last week (40 year bonds hit 4.2 per cent) at the prospect of her plans becoming reality.
+Takaichi, who faces an election on February 8 – where she will hope to boost her slender coalition dependent majority towards outright power – has pledged to boost the economy to the tune of 21 trillion yen ($138 billion) while at the same time cutting taxes, most significantly eliminating the 8 percent sales tax on food for two years.
+Borrowing costs surged to their highest levels in decades last week (40-year bonds hit 4.2 percent) at the prospect of her plans becoming reality.

 Sound familiar?
-The inevitable, slightly lazy comparison is with Liz Truss, made even more attractive since the Anglophilic Takaichi has claimed Margaret Thatcher as her heroine and role model.
-But whereas with Truss there is at least some doubt about what exactly happened in her brief but turbulent tenure and where culpability lies, with Takaichi things seems more clear cut.
+The inevitable, slightly lazy comparison is with Liz Truss – the former British prime minister accused of causing a run on the bond markets with her tax-cutting “mini-budget” – made even more attractive since the Anglophilic Takaichi has claimed Margaret Thatcher as her heroine and role model.
+But whereas with Truss there is at least some doubt about what exactly happened in her brief but turbulent tenure and where culpability lies, with Takaichi things seems more clear-cut.
 Many fear she simply doesn’t know what she is doing.

 All of which may have gone to her head and caused her to overreach.
-Takaichi is no economist and her ‘yes, we can’ attitude seems based more on hope and vibes than hard reality.
-That hard reality is that Japan is the most indebted country in the world (to the tune of £6.7 trillion), has an aging population, falling birthrate, depreciating currency and ossified corporate culture based on age-based seniority and stifling workplace conventions.
+Takaichi is no economist and her “yes, we can” attitude seems based more on hope and vibes than hard reality.
+That hard reality is that Japan is the most indebted country in the world (to the tune of $9.2 trillion), has an aging population, falling birthrate, depreciating currency and ossified corporate culture based on age-based seniority and stifling workplace conventions.
 Productivity is low despite punishingly long working hours and technology and English language skills are still way behind where they should be.

 If Takaichi goes through with her plans last week’s bond market volatility may go down as a warning missed.
 At worst, there could be a collapse in confidence in the Japanese economy which could trigger a global sell off by investors of stocks, bonds and the Yen sending shockwaves through the world economy.
 The consequences are hard to predict but would undoubtedly be serious and felt far and wide.

 The generally accepted perception of the global economy would be dramatically altered.
 For decades Japan has been seen as a safe haven for investors, the place to run to when things got dicey elsewhere.
-During the financial crash of 2008 for instance the Yen nearly doubled its value against Sterling (happy days… I remember them well) as investors flooded in to shelter from the financial storms raging elsewhere.
+During the financial crash of 2008 for instance the yen nearly doubled its value against the British pound (happy days… I remember them well) as investors flooded in to shelter from the financial storms raging elsewhere.

-Even if Takaichi backs down and dilutes her plans, or if she emulates yet another female Conservative prime minister (Theresa May) and ends up limping home on 8 February with another messy coalition and lacks the authority to proceed (her approval rating slipped today), the ructions in the bond markets will leave their mark.
+Even if Takaichi backs down and dilutes her plans and ends up limping home on February 8 with another messy coalition and lacks the authority to proceed (her approval rating slipped today), the ructions in the bond markets will leave their mark.
 Japan’s gilt-edged reputation for fiscal probity will have been severely damaged.
 And once lost, it may never be regained.

 Comments